 On 11 July 1985, news reporter Peter Jennings interrupted General Hospital for a special news bulletin: After a mere 79 day furlough, the original-recipe Coke was back on the market as "Coca-Cola Classic."
 Virtually every major newspaper in the United States carried the announcement on their front page, and on the floor of the US Senate, David Pryor observed the event as "a meaningful moment in US history."
 In spite of their embarrassment, Coke was quick to claim credit as part of the "fabric of America," stating that their cola's value was as immeasurable as "love, pride, or patriotism."
 However the large-scale turmoil revealed more about human nature than it did about brown sugar-water.

 In retrospect, some marketers believe that the failure of New Coke may have had something to do with sensation transference, a human oddity first described by Louis Cheskin in the 1940s.
 Cheskin demonstrated that people will unconsciously associate imagery, sounds, tastes, aromas, and textures into their general impression of a product, even if such associations are unintended or inaccurate.
 These sensory inputs create a halo effect which actually modifies flavor perception, so while cola drinkers may have preferred the new Coke formula, they may have disliked the "taste" of the redesigned packaging.
-Even Gay Mullins-- the man who tried to sue to restore the old flavor-- showed a preference for New Coke when subjected to blind taste tests.
-It has been suggested that if Coca-Cola had changed their recipe but retained the familiar branding, New Coke and its taste-test-winning flavor might have been more acceptable to our primitive brains.
+Even Gay Mullins--the man who tried to sue to restore the old flavor--showed a preference for New Coke when subjected to blind taste tests.
+If Coca-Cola had changed their recipe but retained the familiar branding, New Coke and its taste-test-winning flavor might have been more acceptable to our primitive brains.
 Sensation transference was also powerfully demonstrated in a 2007 experiment, in which preschoolers were given McDonald's menu items in both branded and plain wrappers.
 Although the foods were identical aside from their wrappings, the children said they preferred the taste of the McDonald's-branded burgers, carrots, and apple juice in the vast majority of tests.

 The advertising and consumer research industries gleaned some vital lessons from Coca-Cola's high-profile failure, particularly with respect to social conformity in marketing.
 The 11% segment of alienated consumers proved to be a formidable force in shaping the public's perception, an effect which Coke had observed but ignored in its focus groups.
 Marketing professionals also noted that New Coke's success in taste tests may have been due to the small servings offered to tasters.
 In his book Blink, Malcolm Gladwell points out that such "sip tests" could produce a systemic bias towards sweeter drinks, since small samples would prevent the drinker from reaching the sickly-sweet threshold.